Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 Listen to the spot

-This campaign is funded by individual philanthropists.
+This campaign was funded by individual philanthropists.

 We expanded our family planning campaigns to seven countries in East Africa, to deliver family planning multimedia campaigns as part of the FCDO-funded WISH2ACTION project.
 Having previously worked with governments and UNFPA to run family planning campaigns in five Sahel countries under the SWEDD initiative, we are now aiming to scale up our family planning campaigns in West Africa.